lilyosah/tech-knowledgebase/Design Patterns.md

 ### 🐣 Creation
 #### 🐣 Abstract Factory Pattern
 ==Def:== "Provide an interface for creating families of related or dependent objects
-without specifying their concrete classes"
+without specifying their concrete classes".
+A common interface for instantiating an object whose subclass may not be known until runtime.

-DRYing out construction in cases where you don't know the type beforehand

 #### 🐣 Singleton
 ==Def:== "Ensure a class has only one instance, and provide a global point of access to it"